• Home

 Mount Type: international standard 1/4″ -20 screw

-Price: Check Price and buy on Amazon here, B&H here, and Adorama here
+Price: Check Price and buy on Amazon here and B&H here

-If you have a seriously heavy setup, then you might want to consider the Alan Monopod from 3 Legged Thing.
-Boasting a spectacular load capacity of 132 lbs (60 kg), this should be able to handle even the most professional and extreme lenses without trouble!
+If you have a seriously heavy setup, then you might want to consider the Alana Monopod from 3 Legged Thing.
+With a maximum load capacity of 132 lbs (60 kg), this should be able to handle even the most professional and extreme lenses without trouble.

-Despite this load ability, the Alan still only weighs 1.34 lbs (600 g) thanks to a carbon fiber construction.
-It has a 5 section twist lock style leg construction that collapses down to a relatively compact 17.7 inches (45 cm).
+Despite this load ability, the Alana still only weighs 1.4 lbs (643 g) thanks to a carbon fiber construction.
+It has a 5-section twist lock style leg construction that collapses down to a relatively compact 17.6 inches (45 cm).
 It comes with large rubber grip and a tri-mount plate that allows for a camera or other accessories, such as microphone or boom, to be easily attached.

-If you want to add more stability to the tripod, you can add a three-way foot add-on like this to increase stability if you wish.
+If you want to add more stability to the tripod, you can add a three-way foot add-on to increase stability if you wish.

 This is a more pricey monopod option, but if you need something that can support a lot of weight, this is a great option.